Nadrieril/dhall-rust/README.md

 This language is defined by a [standard](https://github.com/dhall-lang/dhall-lang), and this implementation tries its best to respect it.

+This is a nightly crate, so you will need a nightly compiler to use it.

 This is still quite unstable so use at your own risk.
 Documentation is severely lacking for now, sorry !

 ## Standard-compliance